jnidzwetzki/bboxdb/README.md

 * Visit our [bug tracking system](https://github.com/jnidzwetzki/bboxdb/issues)
 * Read the [source code](https://github.com/jnidzwetzki/bboxdb) and the [documentation](http://jnidzwetzki.github.io/bboxdb/)
 * For contributing, see our [contributing guide](https://github.com/jnidzwetzki/bboxdb/blob/master/CONTRIBUTING.md)
+* If you like the project, please star it on GitHub!

 ## License
 BBoxDB is licensed under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.